fire/java-ewbik/README.md

 *   "Soft" constraint support, allowing joints to meet the target in the least uncomfortable way.

 The code is quite fast and suitable for realtime use in most graphics applications.
-A fully constrained humanoid torso effectored at the hips, hands and head (simultaneously trying to reach all four corresponding targets in position and orientation) will solve in well under a millisecond (roughly 0.2 milliseconds on an 8 year old mid-level consumer grade CPU).
+A fully constrained humanoid torso effectored at the hips, hands and head (simultaneously trying to reach all four corresponding targets in position and orientation) will solve in well under a millisecond (roughly 0.2 milliseconds on a 8 year old mid-level consumer grade CPU).
 But further optimizations are likely still possible with data-structure tweaks.

 Please let me know if you find bugs you can't fix.
 Please commit back changes for any bugs you do fix.